BilgeMulhan/DSA-210-/README.md

 By the end of this project, I hope to answer the following questions:

--How do transportation emissions contribute to greenhouse gas levels?
+- How do transportation emissions contribute to greenhouse gas levels?
--Is there a measurable correlation between the transportation sector and global warming trends?
+- Is there a measurable correlation between the transportation sector and global warming trends?
--Can sustainable alternatives significantly reduce the environmental impact of transportation?
+- Can sustainable alternatives significantly reduce the environmental impact of transportation?
--How can these insights be applied to encourage more eco-friendly commuting and policy changes?
+- How can these insights be applied to encourage more eco-friendly commuting and policy changes?

 This project isn’t just about analyzing emissions from transportation; it’s about leveraging data science to gain a deeper understanding of environmental sustainability.
 Whether in public transit, private vehicle use, or air travel, data-driven insights can help shape more responsible transportation choices and mitigate climate change.